Biophilia hypothesis: Natural affinity for living systems

 Although named by Fromm, the concept of biophilia has been proposed and defined many times over.
 Aristotle was one of many to put forward a concept that could be summarized as "love of life".
 Diving into the term philia, or friendship, Aristotle evokes the idea of reciprocity and how friendships are beneficial to both parties in more than just one way, but especially in the way of happiness.

 The hypothesis has since been developed as part of theories of evolutionary psychology.
-Taking on an evolutionary perspective people are drawn towards life and nature can be explained in part due to our evolutionary history of residing in natural environments, only recently in our history have we shifted towards an urbanized lifestyle.
+Taking on an evolutionary perspective, people being drawn towards life and nature can be explained in part due to our evolutionary history of residing in natural environments, as only recently in our history have we shifted towards an urbanized lifestyle.
 These connections to nature can still be seen in people today as people gravitate towards, identify with, and desire to connect with nature.
-These connections are not limited to any one component part of nature, in general people show connections to a wide range of natural things including plants, animals, and environmental landscapes.
-One possible explanation is that our ancestors who had stronger connections to nature would hold an evolutionary advantage over less connected people as they would have better knowledge and therefor access to food, water, and shelter.
+These connections are not limited to any one component part of nature, as people show connections to a wide range of natural things including plants, animals, and environmental landscapes.
+One possible explanation is that our ancestors who had stronger connections to nature would hold an evolutionary advantage over less connected people as they would have better knowledge and therefore access to food, water, and shelter.
 In a broader and more general sense research has suggested that our modern urban environments are not suited for minds that evolved in natural environments.

 Human preferences toward things in nature, while refined through experience and culture, are hypothetically the product of biological evolution.
-For example, adult mammals (especially humans) are generally attracted to baby mammal faces and find them appealing across species.
-The large eyes and small features of any young mammal face are far more appealing than those of the mature adults.
+For example, adult mammals (especially humans) are generally attracted to baby mammal faces with their large eyes and rounded features and find them appealing across species.
 Similarly, the hypothesis helps explain why ordinary people care for and sometimes risk their lives to save domestic and wild animals, and keep plants and flowers in and around their homes.
 In the book Children and Nature: Psychological, Sociocultural, and Evolutionary Investigations edited by Peter Kahn and Stephen Kellert, the importance of animals, especially those with which a child can develop a nurturing relationship, is emphasized particularly for early and middle childhood.
-Chapter 7 of the same book reports on the help that animals can provide to children with autistic-spectrum disorders.
+The same book reports on the help that animals can provide to children with autistic-spectrum disorders.